Occupational Therapy – Fieldwork Education

-After completing two years of didactic coursework, students begin Level II Fieldwork, which includes three-month rotations at two different clinical sites, totaling six months.
+After completing two years of didactic coursework, students begin Level II Fieldwork, three-month rotations at two different clinical sites, totaling six months as required by ACOTE Standards.
 Level II Fieldwork is the final stage of professional education, designed to transition a student to the full responsibilities of an entry-level occupational therapist.

 All occupational therapy students must successfully complete Level I and Level II fieldwork prior to graduating and becoming eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination.

 Donna Breger Stanton OTD, OTR/L,